mroberts1/dokoissho.sdf.org/source/_projects/apollo.md

 ---
 title: apollo
 github: sodaware/apollo
-description:
+description: >
-  An ActionScript (AS3) port of the Artemis framework
+  An ActionScript (AS3) port of the Artemis framework, an entity-component system for game development
 ---

 Apollo is an entity/component framework for ActionScript, based on the